-4 Questions On German Räuchermännchen Posted by Sten on Dec 24, 2020 in corona virus, Culture, Current Events, History, Holidays, Language, Traditions, vocabulary
+4 Questions On German Räuchermännchen Posted by Sten on Dec 24, 2020 in Culture, Holidays, Language, Traditions

 It’s the most wonderful time of the year again.
 German Christmas!
 The Kamin (fireplace) is crackling joyfully and the warm and sweet Glühwein (mulled wine) relaxes the soul and the Räuchermännchen disperse their wonderful Christmas scent.
 Perhaps I lost you on that last one.
 What are Räuchermännchen?
 Little smoke men?
 Actually, kind of!